 All in all, in the case of Kleavor VS Scizor, Kleavor can be a solid alternative to Scizor in competitive Pokemon team-building.
 While Scizor is among one of the best competitive Pokemon in the franchise’s history, Kleavor offers a significantly different play style with different type coverage on both offense and defense.
 It’s much more of an offensive threat than the defensive-minded Crustle, the only other current Pokemon to share the Bug/Rock typing.

-Considering Scizor’s competitive pedigree, it’s probably unfair to expect the same level of success from Kleavor, but it certainly shouldn’t be slept on.
-While we won’t know its true power until its true competitive debut in Pokemon Scarlet and Violet, the Kleavor VS Scizor debate will certainly be a hot topic for some time to come.
+Considering Scizor’s competitive pedigree, it’s probably unfair to expect close to the same level of success from Kleavor, but it certainly shouldn’t be slept on.
+While we won’t know its true power until its competitive debut in Pokemon Scarlet and Violet, the Kleavor VS Scizor debate will certainly be a hot topic for some time.

 Photo credit: The Pokemon Company